-Our new grant program is intended to support non-academic professional theatre companies with 501C(3) status.
-The Staffing Development Matching Grant is open to current SETC member companies, and the SETC Convention Grant is open to companies that are not currently members (and have not been SETC members for the past 2 years).
+SETC’s grant program is intended to support non-academic professional theatre companies with 501(c)(3) tax-exempt status.
+The Staffing Development Matching Grant is open to current SETC member organizations, and the SETC Convention Grant is open to companies that are not currently organizational members (and have not been SETC members for the past 2 years).

 Organizations are eligible to apply to the Staffing Development Matching Grant Program if they meet the following eligibility requirements:

-- Are a professional theatre company that is not primarily funded by a college or university.
+- Are a producing theatre company that is not primarily funded by a college or university

-- Will provide matching funds and/or in-kind services to support the internship, mentorship, or apprenticeship, as described below.
+- Will provide 1:1 matching funds and/or in-kind services to support the internship, mentorship or apprenticeship, as described in the guidelines

 Non-Academic Professional Theatres are eligible to apply to the Convention Grant Program if the organization meets the following requirements: